1. Original: The Who “Behind blue eyes”

 Release date: 1997

 Released as a single of the singer’s debut album, version of the song “Torn” sold more than 4 million copies worldwide.
 This only song by Natalie won the following awards: MTV Video Music Awards, MTV Europe Music Awards, ARIA Music Awards, Billboard Music Awards, and received a Grammy nomination.
 “Torn” holds the record for the most played song on Australian radio.
-Natalie sold more than 10 million albums in total however she is considered a one-hit wonder because of top popularity of “Torn”.
+Natalie sold more than 10 million albums in total however she is considered a one-hit wonder because of the top popularity of “Torn”.

 8. Original: Frankie Valli и The Four Seasons “Beggin”